 The next step is to reset your Router.
 It’s pretty easy to do.

-- Locate the small “reset” hole located on the back of your Router.
+- Locate the small “reset” hole on your Router’s back.

 - Press down on that hole and hold it for 3-5 seconds with something sharp.

-- Once the router is reset, you will need to complete the process with an Ethernet cord to access the Internet again.
+- Once the Router is reset, you will need to complete the process with an Ethernet cord to reaccess the Internet.

 After that, you can try logging back into the Zoom app.
 Internet access should be restored.

 The problem may also be a software conflict on your computer.
 A usual restart should help you close all programs and then restart them.
 This usually solves most of these problems.